 She is an English professor in Southern New Hampshire University’s MA in English program, a tutor at a college-preparatory boarding school, and a freelance writing consultant for Women on Writing! and independent-study students.
 She holds an MFA in creative writing from Queens University of Charlotte, N.C.

-Her still-life, landscape, and nature photography has been featured on literary magazine covers, on books of poetry, and is forthcoming as cover art for both a nonfiction book as well as a poetry collection.
+Her still-life, landscape, and nature photography has been featured on literary magazine covers, on books of poetry, and as cover art for a nonfiction book.
 She is a winner of Brain Mill Press's Mineral Point Photography Call.

 Her historical poetry collection, This Passing Fever, set in 1918's influenza epidemic, was published by FutureCycle press in early September 2017.
 A craft book about how to write flash fiction and nonfiction, entitled In a Flash!
-Writing & Publishing Dynamic Flash Prose will be published by Vine Leaves Press in spring 2018.
+Writing & Publishing Dynamic Flash Prose will be published by Vine Leaves Press is forthcoming in early 2018, and a craft book for poets, Poetry Power,will be published in October 2018 (also by Vine Leaves Press).
 Her Jane-Austen style Regency novella was also published in September 2017 by Uncial Press.

 In her free time, she collects quotes, books, and shoes; learns about still-life photography and the Tiny-House movement; and travels to spend time with her darling nieces.